stephansturges/Tator/readme.md

+/!\ this thing is under active development and some stuff is borked basically all the time.
+Right now I'm fixing CLIP training for instance.
+Expect some issues /!\

 # 🥔 Tator – Local CLIP + SAM Image Annotation Toolkit

 Tator is a single-machine annotation workflow that pairs a clean, fast, simple, web-based frontend with a FastAPI backend to deliver _fast_ bounding-box annotation for images as well as some cool optional automation like class suggestions powered by CLIP and bbox cleanup / auto-suggestion using Segment Anything (SAM).
 The UI now bundles labeling, CLIP training, and model management in one place so you can iterate on datasets without leaving the browser.